• Skip to primary navigation

 STEP 2.
 Prep sausage. brown the sausage until cooked through and drain any excess grease.
 Season if desired (but I kept it plain!).

 Tip: You can adjust this pizza however you like!
-Swap out the dough, pick up a jar of pizza sauce, change out the cheese.
+Swap out the dough, change out the cheese.
 Whatever you loved as a kid should be what you use now!
 We are throwing it back and not making a gourmet adult pizza.

 STEP 4.
 Assemble.
 Spread the sauce over the baked crust, then sprinkle on the sausage.
 Top with cheese and pop in the oven!